orbitsdev/sksu_tpt_2025/docs/APPLICATION_STEPS.md

 # APPLICATION_STEPS.md
 ### SKSU-TPT Simplified Application Step Model (Milestone-Based)
-This document defines the official system steps used for tracking an applicant’s progress from account creation to final admission decision.
+This document defines the official system steps used for tracking an applicant's progress from account creation to final admission decision.
 Only major milestones are included — no sub-steps, no complicated ranges, no unnecessary progression detail.

+> **⚙️ Implementation Note:**
+> All steps are centrally defined in `app/Enums/ApplicationStep.php` enum.
+> To add or update steps, modify the enum file and then update this documentation.
+> This ensures consistency across the entire codebase.

 ## 1. APPLICANT STEPS